bueller2298/daggerheart-srd/frames/The Witherwild.md

 >
 > *You once traded important knowledge for something terrible.
 What did you impart and what did you gain in return?*

 In Haven, the wealthiest members are highborne, having inherited riches built in the walled city over generations.
-While the highborne of Haven were more insulated from the Serpent’s Sickness, none were immune.
+While the highborne of Haven were more insulated from [[Serpent’s Sickness|the Serpent]]’s Sickness, none were immune.

 > *Who have you lost to the Serpent’s Sickness?
 How did it affect you?*
 >